Improving terahertz-detection sensitivity of 8x8 FET arrays through liquid-nitrogen cooling in a compact low-noise cryostat: FET-based THz detectors

-First, the rectified signal is fed into a buffer stage consisting of two JFETs grown on the same substrate for maximized similarity in their electronic properties [Texas Instruments JFE2140 (SOIC-8)], biased at the lowest-noise operating point (determined by the choice of the top resistors).
-For additional noise reduction - at the expense of available bandwidth - a second JFET pair can be placed in parallel with the first pair.
-The buffer stage is followed by two low-noise amplifier stages (Gain 10 each, Texas Instruments OPA211/1611), and the output of the second amplifier stage is fed to an output SMA connector.
-For the temperature-dependent measurements, the signal was first buffered by a JFET stage as described in \cite{holstein_88_2024}, followed by the same two OPA amplification stages as outlined earlier ($G_{V}=\num{70}$).
-The final SMA output was connected to the respective lab measurement equipment (see \autoref{fig:Set540ghz}).
-All relevant electrical potentials, including the GND/Source and $V_{GS}$, were supplied from a common in-house designed power supply board.
-The achievable modulation bandwidth $f_{-3dB} \approx \qty{5}{\mega \hertz}$ of the detector and amplifier electronics were estimated via measurement of noise spectral amplitude density spectrum using a Tektronix DPO4104 oscilloscope as shown in \autoref{fig:ElectronicsAndNoisespectrum}.
+The respective detectors were mounted on in-house designed \ce{Al}-based printed circuit boards (PCBs) with high thermal conductivity (\(>\)\qty{2}{\watt\per\milli\kelvin}, thickness \qty{1.5}{\mm}) using a thermally curable, two-component epoxy adhesive (EPO-TEK 353ND).
+Electrical connections between the detector electrodes and the PCB were established via \ce{Al}-wire bonding. \JH{The resulting signals were then routed via twisted pair cables from the detector PCB to separate PCBs containing the subsequent amplifier and buffer stage.
+The amplifier chain was operated at room temperature, while the detector-element was actively cooled by the cryostat coldfinger.
+In both configurations, the electronic readout/buffer circuitry consists of \JH{junction field-effect transistor (JFET)}- and Operational Amplfier (OPA)-based components (inset in \autoref{fig:ElectronicsAndNoisespectrum}), and was designed to achieve low-noise operation and suppress \(1/f\)-noise contributions.} First, the rectified signal is fed into a JFET-stage consisting of two JFETs, grown on the same substrate for maximized similarity in their electronic properties. \JH{These were biased at the lowest-noise operating point (determined by the choice of the top resistors).
+For the temperature-dependent measurements at \SI{540}{\GHz}, the signal was buffered by a Source-follower stage as presented in~\cite{holstein_88_2024}, based on the LSK489 JFET-pair (SOT-23-6 package, vendor: Linear Systems).
+The buffer stage was followed by two low-noise amplifier stages (Gain 10 each, Texas Instruments OPA211/1611).
+In case of the compact \ce{LN2}-cooled cryostat, the first stage was implemented as a low-noise, high-input impedance composite amplifier, adapted from \cite{texas_instruments_jfe2140_2023}, visualized in \autoref{fig:ElectronicsAndNoisespectrum}.
+The input-referred noise of our low-noise, high-input impedance composite amplifier implementation was determined with \nVperHz{1,5}, which is below the thermal noise of about \SI{1}{\kilo\ohm} resistance at room temperature of \nVperHz{4,05} expected from \autoref{eq:JohnsonNyquistNoise}.
+To realize the circuit, the JFET-pair JFE2140 (SOIC- 8 package, vendor: Texas Instruments) in combination with an OPA211 followed by a second OPA211 stage was applied.
+In both implementations, the second amplifier stage's output was fed to a SMA connector, which was connected to the respective lab measurement equipment (compare \autoref{fig:Set540ghz}). \JH{For \SI{540}{\GHz}-characterizations, the total voltage gain was \(G_{V}=\num{70}\) (compare~\cite{holstein_88_2024}), while \(G_V=\num{100}\) was determined for the \ce{LN2}-configuration.}.} All relevant electrical potentials, including the GND/Source and \(V_{GS}\), were supplied from a common in-house designed power supply PCB.
+The achievable modulation bandwidth \(f_{-3dB} \approx \qty{5}{\mega \hertz}\) of the detector and amplifier electronics was estimated via measurement of noise spectral amplitude density spectrum using a Tektronix DPO4104 oscilloscope as shown in \autoref{fig:ElectronicsAndNoisespectrum}.
+Due to the low input-referred noise of the amplifier chain, the detector's thermal noise contribution dominates to the overall noise spectral amplitude at \SI{77}{\kelvin}.
+We estimate the stage to add less than \qty{1}{\decibel} to the final noise spectral amplitude.